Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 2- The toolbox structure will be introduced briefly below.
 After that, you can also view the advanced manual in "Files for Developers" subfolder, and/or view the codes and comments in each ".m" file for more details.

+## Coding Style

-3- There are three sets of naming conventions:
+There are three sets of naming conventions:
     1) microsoft, like PlotFigure, EpwmConfig
     2) gnu-linux, like plot_figure, pwm_config
     3) free style, like ss2tf
 Matlab uses free style for its common functions, and uses microsoft mainly in others.
-We also use microsoft mainly in this project, and use free style when needed.
+We also use microsoft mainly for this toolbox, and use free style when needed.
+For more details of the coding style, please see "[CodingStyle.md](https://github.com/Future-Power-Networks/Simplus-Grid-Tool/blob/master/Documentations/CodingStyle.md)".

 ## Logic and Architecture